leggant/2022-Advanced-Networking-Assignments/Assignment_2/Documentation/Assignment 2 Docs.md

     - OSPF allows for routing authentication by using different methods of password authentication.
     - OSPF allows for the transfer and tagging of external routes injected into an Autonomous System.
 This keeps track of external routes injected by exterior protocols such as BGP.
 11. Explain how you have configured the IGP including methods you have employed to minimise  convergence time, optimise traffic flow and limit the wasting of bandwidth and CPU calculations.
+- layer 3 etherchannel links configured with no negotiation protocol.
+-
 ### Security

 The customer has asked you to consider security.